 Five-Token Band: Every season, although there are often two Caucasians but one of them is always a girl.

 Some of it matters in the details, but Samurai might take a second place to Zeo.
-Tommy was Native American (it was around the time of Zeo that they started playing up his Native American Heritage), Adam was Asian, Rocky was Hispanic, Tanya was black, and Kat was Caucasian (and even then she was an Australian living in America).
+Tommy was Native American (it was around the time of Zeo that they started playing up his Native American Heritage), Adam was Asian, Rocky was Hispanic, Tanya was African, and Kat was Caucasian (and even then she was an Australian living in America).

 Fleeting Demographic Rule: The seasonal themes; recycled ones include dinosaurs (eleven years between the first season of Mighty Morphin and Dino Thunder), ninjas (eight years between the third season of Mighty Morphin and Ninja Storm), animals (six years between Wild Force and Jungle Fury) and Cool Cars (12 years between Turbo and RPM).